anic17/complex/README.md

 # C complex library

-> **Note**
+> [!NOTE]
 See the [website](https://anic17.github.io/complex) for more information

 Powerful C library to easily work with complex numbers, with a variety of complex implementations of some commonly used functions.
-All angles are calculated in radians, however you can still convert the different units with some built-in functions.
+All angles are calculated in radians, however you can convert the different units with some built-in functions.

 ## List of all functions